Wednesday, May 31, 2017

 We learned how to score, or scratch up, the clay and apply slip, which is a mixture of clay and water and acts as a glue, to attach our coils together.
 It is important to “scratch and attach” everything, because while it is wet, clay sticks together easily, but eventually it dries and can come apart.

 Students built coil pots using up to 6 layers of coils.
 The coil pots dried out for a week until they became bone dry and were fired in the kiln.
 The kiln is an oven for the clay to get heated and become hard.
-The following class, students glazed their coil pots.
-Six color stations were set up around the room and students used the colors they wanted to use at that station.

 Students had to carry their coil pots to the different stations very carefully!
 We painted 2-3 layers of glaze, so that the colors would come out bright.
 Students had to make sure to cover all the white spots, which was more challenging because of the texture of the fired clay.
 We also had to be patient to build the layers of glaze.